Skip to main content

 Memcached

-The OpenTelemetry Collector's Memcached receiver collects 11 metrics from Memcached 1.6+, including cache byte usage, hit ratios, connection counts, CPU usage, and network throughput.
+The OpenTelemetry Collector's memcachedreceiver collects 11 metrics from Memcached 1.6+ - cache byte usage and item counts, the operation hit ratio, connection load, CPU, and network throughput.
+The receiver connects over TCP to the Memcached stats protocol on port 11211; no exporter or sidecar is needed.
 This guide configures the receiver, verifies connectivity, and ships metrics to base14 Scout.

 Prerequisites